wolfegit/WordleDiviner/README.md

 5. As you type in letters for each color, the results changes dynamically.

-6. Words ending in "S" - plurals and 3rd person verb conjugations.
+6. TIPS: Words ending in "S" - plurals and 3rd person verb conjugations.
 The Wordle dictionary does not include these, so avoid them when guessing from the Results list.

     - Avoid guessing plural words (e.g. FACES)